Need the perfect name for your character?

 - Find lists of people from historical events like disasters, wars, or grand achievements.

 - Get a map of your city, and use the most street names.

 If you’re in a rush, but you want something more original, try one of these name generators below.

-- Fantasy Name Generators is the best one for fantasy and science fiction writers
+- Fantasy Name Generators is the best name tool for fantasy and science fiction writers

-- Behind the Name has outstanding, realistic names
+- Behind the Name is perfect for finding unique, realistic names

 - 20,000 Names is packed with names from other cultures

-HOWEVER, generators and name-thievery will never teach you how to craft original, compelling, unique names that add both to your characters… and your world.
+But... if you always use a generator, you will never learn how to craft original, compelling, unique names that add both to your characters… and your world.

 To do that, we must look at the more advanced strategies...